OmJadhav-official/Full-Stack-End-to-End-Healthcare-Data-Analysis/README.md

-# 🩺 End-to-End Healthcare Data Analysis Portfolio
+# 🩺 End-to-End Healthcare Data Analysis Project

 This portfolio project demonstrates a full-cycle data analysis workflow applied to healthcare data, using **Excel**, **MySQL**, **Power BI**, and **Tableau**.
 It showcases my ability to extract, clean, analyze, and visualize data across multiple platforms—delivering actionable insights and interactive dashboards.